 If you must miss a session, please contact the main office at (414) 288-3270 24 hours in advance as a courtesy.
 If you miss three sessions, you will be dropped from your group to make space for another student.
 There are no excused absences.

-Depending on the circumstances, you may be readmitted to a tutorial group after speaking to the associate director/tutorial program coordinator.
+Depending on the circumstances, you may be readmitted to a tutorial group after speaking to the associate director/academic programs coordinator.
 If all groups are full, you may be put on a waiting list and contacted if another group opens.

 Mainly Marquette undergraduates who have received an AB or better (or tested out of) in the course they are tutoring.
 Marquette graduate students occasionally tutor as well.